 The Weapons of Our Warfare

 21 Now Tychicus, a beloved brother and faithful servant in the Lord, will inform you about all that is happening here, so that you also may know my circumstances and how I am doing.
-22 I have sent him to you for this very reason—that you might know our circumstances, and that he might comfort your hearts.
+22 I have sent him to you for this very reason—so that you might know our circumstances, and he may comfort your hearts.

 23 Peace to the brotherhood—and love with faith—from God the Father and the Lord Jesus Christ.
-24 May grace be with all who love our Lord Jesus Christ in sincerity.12 Amen.
+24 Grace be with all who love our Lord Jesus Christ with a pure and undying love.12 Amen.

 - Deut.
 5:16